Safe-DS/DSL/docs/stub-language/types.md

 SomeOuterClass<Int>.SomeInnerClass<Int>
 ```

 Finally, as with [named types](#named-types), `#!sds null` is not an allowed value by default.
 To allow it, add a question mark at the end of the member type.
-This can be used independently from [type arguments](#type-arguments):
+This can be used independently of [type arguments](#type-arguments):

 ```sds
 SomeOuterClass<Int>.SomeInnerClass<Int>?